 What is an eBook Aggregator?

-eBook aggregators receives your eBook file, and distributes it to more than one eBook retailer like Amazon, Barnes & Noble, Apple etc. They get your eBook to many stores at once, aggregate the retailers;combine the metadata and sales reports across all platforms.
+eBook aggregators receive your eBook file and distribute it to more than one eBook retailer like Amazon, Barnes & Noble, Apple, etc. They get your eBook to many stores at once, aggregate the retailers, combine the metadata and sales reports across all platforms.

 The eBook aggregators make money by charging fees or keep a percentage of your sales.
-The aggregators that take a share percentage of your sales is called royalty-share aggregators, and the ones that charge a fee for distributing your eBook is called flat fee aggregators.
+The aggregators that take a share percentage of your sales are called royalty-share aggregators.
+The ones that charge a fee for distributing your eBook are called flat fee aggregators.

-It is one of the major aggregators that distribute your eBook to all major eBook stores except Google Play, and other library distributors.
-It is an easier and faster way to get your eBook published and distributed since the formatting requirements are simple.
+It is one of the major aggregators distributing your eBook to all major eBook stores except Google Play and other library distributors.
+It is easier and faster to get your eBook published and distributed since the formatting requirements are simple.

-It also has additional free tools like ‘automated back matter’ for authors which adds a section “also by this author.”
+It also has additional free tools like ‘automated back matter’ for authors, adding a section “also by this author.”

-The formatting requirements are extensive with Smashwords, and you will need to format your eBook as per their requirements and instructions.
+The formatting requirements are extensive with Smashwords.
+You will need to format your eBook as per their requirements and instructions.

 They also provide other services like print-on-demand without any upfront cost and paperback distribution.